Seed-planting, fish-netting, bread-baking, pearl-hunting God,

 Remember the wonderful works he has done,

-his miracles, and the judgments he has uttered,
+his miracles, and the judgements he has uttered,

 O offspring of his servant Abraham,